Northern Colorado Braces for Heavy Snow

 As spring break looks for schools, Northern Colorado is bracing for what could be the biggest snowstorm in nearly 10 years.
 Weather forecasters are predicting what could be the heaviest snow in 9 years.

-Overnight about an inch of snow fell in red feather lakes, covering Lake Ramona.
-In Fort Collins a light drizzle covered streets and parking lots.
+Overnight, about an inch of snow fell in red feather lakes, covering Lake Ramona.
+In Fort Collins, a drizzle covered streets and parking lots.

 What does this mean for the weekend?

-The national weather service reports that more than 3 ft of snow will potentially fall in certain areas in the Northern Colorado mountains.
+The national weather service reports that more than 3 ft of snow will fall in certain areas in the Northern Colorado mountains.
 The snow will begin on Friday and continue through the weekend.

 Accumulation will be heaviest in the mountains east of the divide, with the heaviest snow in the southern mountains near Pueblo.